 If a closed ground loop is used, the circulation pumps are powered and controlled by the heat pump; if open loop, a water valve is opened by the heat pump during heating operation and closed when the heat pump is idle.

 2. Cooling Mode

-In cooling mode, the heat pump cools air in the duct system.
-As the unit operates, heat is extracted from the ducted air stream and rejected to the ground loop or well water.
+In cooling mode, the system cools air in the duct system.
+Heat is extracted from the ducted air stream and rejected to the ground loop or well water.